keirl/coms4156_jumpstart/README.md

     git commit -m "Added keys for Google App deployment" git push

+- Verify that everything is working as expected.
+Look at the Travis CI log, make a small change to the application and make sure it ended up there.

 #### Advanced things to look into...
 You can integrate GitHub into Slack so that you see all commits.
 You can do the same with [Travis builds](https://docs.travis-ci.com/user/notifications/#Configuring-slack-notifications).